dpretet/svut/README.md

 ### How to install it

-Git clone the repository in a path and setup your $PATH to call the scripts from anywhere:
+Git clone the repository in a path and setup your $PATH to call the scripts from anywhere.

-    git clone git@githuh.com:damofthemoon/svut.git yourPath
-    export PATH="yourPath":$PATH

 For instance:

     git clone git@githuh.com:damofthemoon/svut.git $HOME/.svut
     export PATH=$HOME/.svut/:$PATH